 Preparing for a Hearing

-For a conduct board to understand the facts of the case and make the best possible decision, you should take time to prepare for your hearing.
+In order to assist a hearing board in understanding the facts of the case so they can make the best possible decision, you should take time to prepare for your hearing.
 The following guidelines will assist you with this process.

 Before the Hearing